Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/nvmctrl/nvmctrl_dataflash_SA_TE/readme.md

 ## Description

 This application configures the RTC peripheral for tamper detection, the SERCOM 3 peripheral to display content on console through UART pins.
 The application enable Data Flash security features (Silent Access and Tamper Erase), erase and display Data Flash content, fill Data Flash and display its content on console.
-When a Tampere is detected, Non-Secure application is halted and Data Flash content is fully erased.
+When a Tampere is detected, application is halted and Data Flash content is fully erased.

 ## Downloading and building the application